tchlux/fmodpy/readme.md

 performance of Fortran with the convenience and accessibility of Python, allowing for a productive and exciting development pipeline.

+This package is compiler independent.
+The generated wrappers are self contained, written purely in Python, and are immediately sharable to any other POSIX platform with a Fortran compiler installed.
+The only python dependency is `numpy` (no need to hassle with installing `cython`).
+After generating the python wrapper module, even `fmodpy` itself is no longer a dependency!
+This makes `fmodpy` particularly suitable to writing and sharing performant mathematical software with a broader audience, since complex dependencies can often be difficult to configure on cutting edge high performance computing platforms.

 ## INSTALLATION: